 No public disclosure of the negotiations or the completed deal is required if neither party is a publicly traded company.
-Thus, the disclosure will depend on the parties' decision, but it is usually market practice to make the deal public after its signing or closing.
+Therefore, the disclosure will depend on the parties' decision, but it is generally considered market practice to announce the deal after its signing or closing.